 White, sandy beaches.
 Hot summers and mild winters.
 Doesn’t that sound heavenly?
 Soak it all in for a weekend or weeks at a time when camping in Florida Panhandle State Parks.
 Stay at one or park-hop for a couple of months to get your fill of the region.
 As you’ll see in this article, the views and activities are endless.

-About the Florida Panhandle
+Why You Should Visit the Florida Panhandle

 The Florida Panhandle is the most western region of Florida.
 It’s approximately 200 miles long and 50-100 miles from north to south.
 Stretching along the Gulf of Mexico to the south, it shares a land border with Alabama and Georgia.
 Tallahassee is the largest city in the panhandle, and two of the most popular beach towns are Pensacola and Panama City.